star-bnl/star-sw/OnlTools/Jevp/readme.txt

 documented in the readme-server.txt file).
 However to for debugging purposes the code is executed stand alone using a root script as folows

-> OnlTools/Jevp/launch xxxBuilder --file filename -pdf outputfilename.pdf
+> OnlTools/Jevp/launch xxxBuilder -file filename -pdf outputfilename.pdf

 Here, "filename" can be a daqfile or else a evp directory
       "outputfilename.pdf" is the output file for the generated histograms